MohammedAI123/Azure-Honeypot-Cowrie/README.md

 Azure Workbooks

 Linux-
-checking logs
+Checking logs
-inspecting network and processes
+Inspecting network and processes

 Cowrie-
 SSH Honeypot
-Collects login attempts, commands, session details, IP address
+Collects login attempts, commands, session details, IP address and more.

 Kusto Query Language (KQL)-
 Query and collect attack data and create visuals in log analytics, such as bar charts, graphs, and world map.